gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 ### ESP32

 Espressif calls their ESP32 CAN bus peripheral the _Two-Wire Automotive Interface (TWAI)_, presumably to avoid [Bosch licensing fees](https://en.m.wikipedia.org/wiki/CAN_bus#Licensing).
-There is quite a lot of [Errata for their TWAI peripheral](https://www.espressif.com/sites/default/files/documentation/esp32_errata_en.pdf), be sure to read that if you are writing a CAN bus driver on the ESP32.
+There is quite a lot of [Errata for their TWAI peripheral](https://www.espressif.com/sites/default/files/documentation/esp32_errata_en.pdf), and some of the bugs seem serious.
+Be sure to read that if you're deciding whether or not to use the ESP32 TWAI peripheral!

+### Freescale MPC 5xx

+In the Freescale MPC 5xx series of microcontrollers the CAN hardware is called the _TouCAN_ peripheral.

 ### CAN Controller Mailboxes